Golang Learning Notes

 -

-A method is a function with a special receiver argument.
+A method is a function with a special receiver argument, defined on any named type (except a pointer or an interface) in the same package.

 Choosing a value or pointer receiver